 Kyes peak is the highest summit in the Monte Cristo Group and is very isolated from civilization.
 When the weather is good this peak offers views of the many famous peaks in Washington including Sloan Peak, Mount Pugh, Baker, Rainier, Glacier Peak and many more.
 This peak is pretty much in the middle of the Cascade Range.
 This peak gets much of its fame from the well known Blanca Lake which may be considered by some folks to be one of the most bluish green lakes in the state of Washington.
 Just getting to the lake along by many is worth the visit to this mountain.
 This takes most people at least most of a day and is not very often climbed.
 But considering that it is considered a challenge, it makes sense.
 But for the die hard fans, its no problem.
 There is a register on the summit which was install in 1997.
 There is some bushwhacking involved with some mild exposure at times.
 The summit block is a class 2 (some say class 3) scramble on a slab with ledges to traverse.

+View Directions from Google Maps Here.
+All you have to do is type in your location in the starting field.
+(Change it from Seattle to the city you live in) Be sure your route is going through the city of Skykomish.
+If it's not, drag the purple route line toward Skykomish.
 Getting There from Seattle: Head East on Highway 520 (exit 168B) to get over Lake Washington.
 In 6.6 miles you take the exit that goes onto I-405 North towards Everett.
 In 9 miles take a right onto Highway 522 E towards Monroe (exit 23).
 In Monroe the highway curves around and merges onto highway 2, be sure to take a left (East) towards the city of Skykomish for 35 miles.
 In the city of Skykomish you will see on your left a road called "Beckler River Road" which you turn onto.
 As you travel though the valley the road turns into NF Rd 65 which continues to travel north up the valley.
 Later on after going down hill a ways you will reach a fork in the road which you will want to take a right onto NF Rd 63.
 In about 1.9 miles you will want to take a left (straight) up the steep road to the trailhead.
 Don't worry, if your car for some reason cannot make it up this hill, it's only 150 feet or so from the friendlier road.

 The trip starts out as a gentle well maintained trail through the woods which eventually steepens with switch backs up the mountain.
 In about 3 miles (2,700 feet of gain) you arrive at Virgin Lake (at 4,600 feet elevation) which it is small but a beautiful lake.
 One might consider filtering water at this location (not sure the quality of the water) because there is much travel on the pathway ahead.

 Just past the lake look for a small tree with a blaze cut into it which is on the right hand side.
 If you don't find it, no big deal, but to make travel nicer try and find the climbers boot path that goes up the ridge/saddle towards Kyes Peak.
 The pathway starts out easy to follow but eventually fades in and out in some places.
 You do encounter a few areas that contain some mild scrambling, but no problem for the average mountaineer.
 For much of the time you are traveling on the right side of the ridge (East Side) which you eventually end up on the ridge crest itself.
 This flattens out for a while until you go back down the ridge and encounter your first obstacle of the trip.
 It is a rocky point on the ridge with cliff bands and potentially dangerous terrain.
 On a map it is labeled as point 5800.